Jeremiah Was A... Bullfrog? Three Dog Night's Accidental Hit 'Joy To The World'

 The story behind the hit song, which saw a resurgence in popularity with its inclusion on the soundtrack of The Big Chill, is really quite unusual and amusing.
 It was an unlikely story of irony and success.

 The song was written by Hoyt Axton, a country music singer, guitarist, songwriter and actor.
-He had established himself in the early 1960’s with his rich, smooth and powerful voice.
+He had established himself in the early 1960s with his rich, smooth and powerful voice.
 Axton had many hit songs to his credit.
-"Joy to the World" was a song he wrote in anticipation of an animated television special that was to be called "The Happy Song."
-The television special never came to fruition, but that’s OK because he never actually finished the song!
+"Joy to the World" was a song he wrote in anticipation of an animated television special -- it was to be called "The Happy Song."
+The television special never happened, but that’s OK because Axton never actually finished the song.
+The story could have ended there.

 Hoyt Axton found himself opening for Three Dog Night during one of their tours.
 He pitched the song at the group; they grabbed it up and recorded it, “as-is.”
 The group wasn’t thrilled with the end product but needed one more song to complete their Naturally album, so they stuck it in there to fill the track.

-The song wasn’t popular until a radio station D.J. stumbled upon it and played it on the air.
-Listeners went wild!
+The song wasn’t popular until a radio station D.J. stumbled upon it and played it on the air, and that's when listeners went wild.
+Whether it's a children's song about fishes or a novelty song about getting drunk with a frog is less important than the fact that is simply rocks, and listeners picked up on that straight away.
 The station's phone started ringing off the hook.
 The song had become an instant hit; spending 6 weeks at No. 1 on the U.S. Hot 100 in 1971.

-Following the huge hit, the band came to embrace the frog!
+Following the huge hit, the band came to embrace the frog.
 It became a new marketing tool.
-Ironically, a band called Three Dog Night had become better known for frogs, then for dogs!
+Ironically, a band called Three Dog Night had become better known for frogs than dogs.

 Over the years, there has been much speculation surrounding the meaning of the song.
 Some deep thinkers have theorized that there is a Biblical meaning and that the bullfrog is representative of the prophet, Jerimiah, in the Bible; or that the bullfrog is symbolic of the voice of God, speaking out to unite the world.
 That, however, was not the case.
 Axton said that while attempting to think of lyrics, he took a sip of wine, leaned on his speaker and the first line, “Jeremiah was a bullfrog…” was the first thing that came to mind, so he put it on paper.
 In a turn of fate, an incomplete song will, forever, go down in rock and roll music history!